State Attorney General Federal Litigation Tracker

 AG Coalition Opposes Trump Administration’s Proposed Rollback of Abortion Care for Veterans and Their Families September 04, 2025 Opposing the Department of Veterans' Affairs (VA) proposed federal rule that would eliminate veterans’ and their families’ access to abortion care Reproductive Rights California; Massachusetts

-AGs file Comment Letter opposing proposed rulemaking by the Department of Labor that would roll back protections for agricultural workers.
+Multistate AG coalition files Comment Letter opposing proposed rulemaking by the Department of Labor that would roll back protections for agricultural workers.
 September 02, 2025 AG coalition files Comment Letter in opposition to the proposed rulemaking by the Department of Labor entitled "Recission of Final Rule: Improving Protections for Workers in Temporary Agricultural Employment in the United States" (the “Proposed Rule”).
 The Proposed Rule would largely rescind the final rule published by DOL on April 29, 2024, (“2024 Final Rule”) which aimed to strengthen protections for temporary agricultural workers.
 The Proposed Rule, if adopted, would roll back protections for agricultural workers as well as remove or severely restrict important tools to enforce those protections.
 The State AGs urge DOL to withdraw the Proposed Rule.
 Labor Rights Minnesota; New York; Washington

-AG Coalition Files Comments Opposing EPA Rollback of 2024 Mercury and Air Toxics Standards Rule August 11, 2025 A coalition of 17 state attorneys general, the city of Chicago, New York City and the California Air Resources Board filed comments opposing the U.S. Environmental Protection Agency’s (EPA) proposal to repeal the 2024 Mercury and Air Toxics Standards (MATS) Rule and revert to outdated standards that would harm the environment and public health.
+Multistate Coalition Files Comments Opposing EPA Rollback of 2024 Mercury and Air Toxics Standards Rule August 11, 2025 A coalition of 17 state attorneys general, the city of Chicago, New York City and the California Air Resources Board filed comments opposing the U.S. Environmental Protection Agency’s (EPA) proposal to repeal the 2024 Mercury and Air Toxics Standards (MATS) Rule and revert to outdated standards that would harm the environment and public health.
 The MATS Rule implements nationwide standards that limit emissions of toxic air pollutants from coal- and oil-fired power plants, such as mercury and other toxic metals, acid gases such as hydrogen chloride, and formaldehyde.
 Given significant developments in the technologies used to control pollution, in 2024 the EPA updated standards for emissions of these hazardous air pollutants from power plants.
 The Trump administration is proposing to repeal those standards and revert to the standards as they existed in 2012.
 Environment/Climate Illinois; Minnesota

-AG Coalition Calls on U.S. EPA to Withdraw Harmful Proposed Repeal of Greenhouse Gas Emission Standards for Fossil Fuel-Fired Power Plants August 07, 2025 A coalition of 23 states and cities has submitted a comment letter opposing the U.S. Environmental Protection Agency’s (EPA) proposal to repeal all greenhouse gas (GHG) emission standards for fossil fuel-fired power plants and to eliminate the basis for those standards — the determination that power plant GHG emissions cause harmful climate change.
+Multistate Coalition Calls on U.S. EPA to Withdraw Harmful Proposed Repeal of Greenhouse Gas Emission Standards for Fossil Fuel-Fired Power Plants August 07, 2025 A coalition of 23 states and cities has submitted a comment letter opposing the U.S. Environmental Protection Agency’s (EPA) proposal to repeal all greenhouse gas (GHG) emission standards for fossil fuel-fired power plants and to eliminate the basis for those standards — the determination that power plant GHG emissions cause harmful climate change.
 The coalition asserts in its comments that these standards protect against increased emissions and further acceleration of climate change.
 The proposal, if finalized, could increase carbon dioxide pollution contributing to climate change by eliminating existing requirements for power plants to take steps to control their carbon dioxide emissions.
-Environment/Climate New York
+Environment/Climate California

 Multistate Letter to HUD Opposing Fair Housing Rule Change May 05, 2025 AG coalition sends letter to HUD, opposing its interim final rule that walks back HUD’s duty to affirmatively further fair housing DEI/Civil Rights California; Massachusetts; New York